Resort to Love: Plot

-Erica runs into Jason and learns that he's there for his wedding weekend.
-Shocked, Erica knows she's going to have to sing at their wedding, so she tries to make it a point not to run into him until then.
-Later, Erica meets Caleb, an ex-Navy SEAL who saves her from drowning.
-She also learns that Caleb is Jason's estranged brother, there for the wedding.
+Erica runs into Jason and learns that he is there for his wedding weekend.
+Shocked at knowing she is going to have to sing at their wedding, she tries to avoid running into Jason until then.
+Later, Erica meets Caleb, a retired Navy SEAL who saves her from drowning.
+She also learns that he is Jason's brother (whom she had not met previously), there for the wedding.

 Erica meets the bride-to-be, Beverly, and the rest of the wedding party.
-Erica and Jason try to avoid each other as much as possible at the resort, but Erica winds up spending a good chunk of time with them because Beverly thinks Erica is just an old friend, not Jason's ex.
-Erica spends a majority of her time with Caleb, getting to know each other and connecting on a romantic level.
+Although Erica and Jason try to avoid each other as much as possible at the resort, Erica winds up spending a good chunk of time with them.
+As Beverly thinks Erica is just an old friend, unaware that she is Jason's ex, she invites her to do activities with them.
+Erica spends a lot of her time with Caleb, with them getting to know each other and connecting romantically.

-The night of Beverly's bachelorette party, she learns of Jason and Erica's past, which cases drama before their big day.
-However, this is soon resolved after Erica explains herself in a high-speed getaway van Beverly is in.
-After making up, Beverly and Jason get married, and Erica sings "No One" by Alicia Keys at the reception.
-At the end of the song, Erica acknowledges her new lover, Caleb, by planting a kiss on him.
+The morning of Jason and Beverly's wedding, Beverly and Jason's mother see Jason and Erica on the beach together.
+Naomi reveals that Erica and Jason were engaged.
+This causes Beverly to run away from the wedding in Barrington's van.
+However, this is soon resolved after Erica explains herself in Beverly's high-speed getaway van.
+After making up, Beverly and Jason get married and Erica sings "No One" at the reception.
+At the end of the song, Erica acknowledges her new love, Caleb, by planting a kiss on him.

 Cast

 Production

 The film was directed by Steven K. Tsuchida, who has directed other popular works like Cobra Kai, On My Block, Grown-ish, Haters Back Off, and Crazy Ex-Girlfriend.
 It was produced by Maggie Malina, Jeremy Kipp Walker, and Alicia Keys.
-Filming took place on the island of Mauritius in late 2020.
-Viewers can stay at the same resort where the movie was filmed, the Constance Prince Maurice.
+Filming took place at the Constance Prince Maurice resort on the island of Mauritius in late 2020.

 Reception

-On review aggregator Rotten Tomatoes, 59% of 17 reviews are positive, with an average rating of 5.80/10.
+On review aggregator Rotten Tomatoes, 65% of 17 reviews are positive.
 On Metacritic it has a weighted average score of 46 out of 100, based on reviews from 5 critics, indicating "mixed or average reviews".

 Lisa Kennedy of Variety wrote: "To say that Resort to Love is slight would be akin to snatching a romance novel out of your closest friend's hands while she sits reading and sipping a margarita on a beach.
 Why would you do that?
 It's summer.
 Leave the girl her pleasures."